-Electron gun which generates and directs a controlled beam of electrons of high energy density on the workpiece to change it chemically and physically.
+An electron gun generates and directs a controlled beam of electrons of high energy density on the workpiece to change it chemically and physically.

-The magnetic lens is provided which shape the beam and doesn’t allow to diverge electron or reduce the divergence of the beam.
+The magnetic lens is provided which shapes the beam and doesn’t allow diverging electrons or reduce the divergence of the beam.

 An electronic lens is used to focus the electron beam at a spot.

 Magnetic deflection coil-

 The Magnetic deflecting coil does not allow beam deflection and takes care of all the electron movements.